paulmillr/noble-secp256k1/README.md

 - `msgHash: Uint8Array | string` - message hash that needs to be verified
 - `publicKey: Uint8Array | string | Point` - e.g. that was generated from `privateKey` by `getPublicKey`
 - `options?: Options` - *optional* object related to signature value and format
-- `options?.strict: boolean = true` - whether a signature `s` should be no more than 1/2 prime order.
+  - `strict: boolean = true` - whether a signature `s` should be no more than 1/2 prime order.
-  `true` makes signatures compatible with libsecp256k1, `false` makes signatures compatible with openssl
+    `true` (default) makes signatures compatible with libsecp256k1, `false` makes signatures compatible with openssl
 - Returns `boolean`: `true` if `signature == hash`; otherwise `false`

 ##### `getSharedSecret(privateKeyA, publicKeyB)`